How to call without a SIM card: 4 Tested ways

 2ndLine pricing

 You can download 2ndLine on your mobile phone for free.
-However, extra features that most businesses need require an upgrade or in-app purchase.
+However, extra features that most businesses need require an upgrade or an in-app purchase.

 6. Verizon Second Number: Best for using an eSIM with cellular plans